alongubkin/phonertc/README.md

 ### Features

-* Completely open source.
+* Completely open source
-* Android and iOS support.
+* Android and iOS support
-* Simple JavaScript API.
+* Simple JavaScript API
-* Video chat (iOS only).
+* Video & Voice chat
-* Voice chat.
+* Use your own servers without relying on any third-parties
-* Use your own servers without relying on any third-parties.
+* Perfect for hybrid mobile apps using Angular
-* Perfect for hybrid mobile apps using Angular.
+*
 ### Requirements

 * TURN server - [rfc5766-turn-server](https://code.google.com/p/rfc5766-turn-server/) on Amazon EC2 is a good option here